cjcodesolutions/Project05-lost-found-AI/README.md

 - `website/models/finetuned_clip.pt`
 - `website/models/finetuned_sentence_bert/model.safetensors`

-For this replace the `website/models/` with your own model files which you downloaded from google drive link which I sent for the MVP.
+For this replace the `website/models/` and `website/datasets/` with your own files which you downloaded from google drive link which I sent for the MVP.

 ### Step 6: Run the Application
 Finally, start the Flask development server:

 ```bash
 python main.py
 ```